necatiarslan/aws-sqs-vscode-extension/README.md

 # Aws Sqs Extension for VSCode
 ![screenshoot](media/ext-main.png)

 🚀 **Aws Sqs Extension for VSCode** allows you to interact with your Aws Sqs Queue directly within VSCode.
-This extension streamlines the development, testing, and debugging of Sns Queue, providing an intuitive interface for publishing messages within your favorite code editor.
+This extension streamlines the development, testing, and debugging of Sqs Queue, providing an intuitive interface for publishing messages within your favorite code editor.

 ## ✨ Features

 - **Send Messages**: Send messages to Aws Sqs Queue with ease.
 - **Manage Messages**: Save and reuse messages for later use.
-- **Subscriptions**: Monitor subscriptions to Aws Sqs Queue.
+- **Receive Messages**: Receive messages from Aws Sqs Queue.
 - **AWS Profile Support**: Work with multiple AWS profiles seamlessly.

 ## Sponsor Me